 In menu 'Diagnostics' the cursor can be positioned at a sub menu name.

 When ENTER is pressed that sub menu will be opened.

-Read digital inputs.
+Read digital inputs, menu 1 and 2.

-In this menu the status of all digital inputs to TAD 3, internally or by additional I/O units, can be monitored.
+In these menus the status of all digital inputs to TAD 3, internally or by additional units, can be monitored.

-Status for the digital inputs can not be changed in this menu.
+Status for the digital inputs can not be changed in these menus.

-Position the cursor at sub menu name 'Read digital inputs' and press ENTER.
+Position the cursor at sub menu name 'Read digital inputs 1' and press ENTER.